MicrosoftDocs/win32/desktop-src/SecCrypto/retrieving-a-certificate-revocation-list.md

 ---
-Description: 'Demonstrates how to retrieve a certificate revocation list.' ms.assetid: 'b8fbffae-d968-453d-81f0-af9d60be5fa9'
+Description: Demonstrates how to retrieve a certificate revocation list. ms.assetid: b8fbffae-d968-453d-81f0-af9d60be5fa9
-title: Retrieving a Certificate Revocation List
+title: Retrieving a Certificate Revocation List ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving a Certificate Revocation List

 A [*certification authority*](security.c_gly#-security-certification-authority-gly) (CA) is responsible for publishing its [*certificate revocation list*](security.c_gly#-security-certificate-revocation-list-gly) (CRL).
-The current CRL can be retrieved by using the [**ICertAdmin2::GetCRL**](icertadmin2-getcrl.md) method.
+The current CRL can be retrieved by using the [**ICertAdmin2::GetCRL**](/windows/win32/Certadm/nf-certadm-icertadmin-getcrl?branch=master) method.
 In cases where a CA's certificate has been renewed, you might need to retrieve CRLs for the previous CA certificates.
 For information about CA renewal, see [Certification Authority Renewal](certification-authority-renewal.md).
 Additionally, a CA might publish delta CRLs.
-To retrieve CRLs for renewed CA certificates or delta CRLs, use either the [**ICertAdmin2::GetCAProperty**](icertadmin2-getcaproperty.md) or [**ICertRequest2::GetCAProperty**](icertrequest2-getcaproperty.md) methods.
+To retrieve CRLs for renewed CA certificates or delta CRLs, use either the [**ICertAdmin2::GetCAProperty**](/windows/win32/Certadm/nf-certadm-icertadmin2-getcaproperty?branch=master) or [**ICertRequest2::GetCAProperty**](/windows/win32/Certcli/nf-certcli-icertrequest2-getcaproperty?branch=master) methods.

 The following example shows retrieving the current CRL.